jscottmiller/job-queue/README.md

 Finally, the HTTP harness was written quickly and without a lot of bells and whistles.
-At minimum, I would want to add better logging and error reporting to a production service, as well as basic authentication and authorization middleware.
+At minimum, I would want to add better logging and error reporting to a production service, basic authentication and authorization middleware, and add environment variables for specifying the port and interface that the server binds to.